sc0ttkclark/debug-wp-redirect/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 2.2 - February 18th, 2025 =

+* Feature: You can now output the debug information as HTTP headers so the redirects continue working as expected.

 = 2.1.2 - September 9th, 2022 =